ttiny/apache-git-sync-tool/README.md

 --------------------

-sync.php supports many projects in the configuration file specified in 'projects' section.
+sync.php supports many projects in the configuration file specified in the 'projects' section.
 Each member of 'projects' is an object with same name as the project name and has 'remote' element which specify the remote git repository of the project (SSH url).
 You need to add configuration for each project branch that you want to be able to sync.
 At least one branch should be added to the configuration.

-There is a special branch name called "*".
-Branch will this name will pull all branches under the specified directory and update to any branch will trigger its update.
+There is a special branch name called `*`.
+Branch with this name will pull all branches under the specified directory and update to any branch will trigger its update.